abelriboulot/onnxt5/README.md

 ## Usage
-The simplest way to get started for generation is to use the default pre-trained version of T5 on ONNX included in the package
+The simplest way to get started for generation is to use the default pre-trained version of T5 on ONNX included in the package.
+---
+**Initial Download of Models**

+Please note that the first time you call get_encoder_decoder_tokenizer, the models are being downloaded which might take a minute or two.
+---
 ```python
 from onnxt5 import GenerativeT5
 from onnxt5.api import get_encoder_decoder_tokenizer